SCT Equity, Diversity, & Inclusion (ED&I) Early-Career Award

 Eligibility Information

-Each award will cover meeting registration, a one-year SCT membership, and up to $1600 for travel and hotel expenses to attend the 2023 SCT Annual Meeting (May 21-24, 2023) in Baltimore, MD.
+Each award will cover meeting registration, a one-year SCT membership, and up to $1600 for travel and hotel expenses to attend the 2025 SCT Annual Meeting (May 18-21, 2025) in Vancouver, BC, Canada.
 All awardees will have the opportunity to network with the SCT leadership, members of the ED&I committee, and be recognized during the meeting.
+Lastly, each awardee will be matched with an SCT mentor.

 Eligibility for this award will be guided by the definitions of underrepresented groups in biomedical research.
-As such, to be eligible, applicants must identify with at least one of the following: Black or African American; Hispanic/Latino ethnicity; First Nations or Indigenous; Alaska Native, Native Hawaiian, or other Pacific Islanders; or residing in a low- or middle-income country.
+As such, to be eligible, applicants must identify with at least one of the following: Black or African American; Hispanic/Latino ethnicity; First Nations or Indigenous; Alaska Native, Native Hawaiian, or other Pacific Islanders; or citizen of a low- or middle-income country.
+Additional consideration will be given to applicants based on gender, sex at birth, first-generation student status (first-generation college students - i.e., a student whose parent(s) did not complete a four-year college or university degree), and disability status.

 - Name